INSTITUTIONAL SECURITY POLICIES AND CRIME STATISTICS

 DATING VIOLENCE: New York State does not specifically define “dating violence.”
 However, under New York Law, intimate relationships are covered by the definition of domestic violence when the act constitutes a crime listed elsewhere in this document and is committed by a person in an “intimate relationship” with the victim.
 See “Family or Household Member” for definition of “intimate relationship.”

-Under the Clery Act and the Campus SaVE Act, CRCDS will record and report all relevant incidents of intimate partner violence.
+Under Clery and the Campus SaVE Act, CRCDS will record and report all relevant incidents of dating violence.

 New York State definition:

 STALKING IN THE FOURTH DEGREE: When a person intentionally, and for no legitimate purpose, engages in a course of conduct directed at a specific person, and knows or reasonably should know that such conduct (1) is likely to cause reasonable fear of material harm to the physical health, safety or property of such person, a member of such person’s immediate family or a third party with whom such person is acquainted; or (2) causes material harm to the mental or emotional health of such person, where such conduct consists of following, telephoning or initiating communication or contact with such person, a member of such person’s immediate family or a third party with whom such person is acquainted, and the actor was previously clearly informed to cease that conduct; or (3) is likely to cause such person to reasonably fear that his or her employment, business or career is threatened, where such conduct consists of appearing, telephoning or initiating communication or contact at such person’s place of employment or business, and the actor was previously clearly informed to cease that conduct.
 (Effective October 21, 2014: For purposes of subdivision two (2), “following” includes the unauthorized tracking of such person’s movements or location through the use of global positions system or other device.)